rrodolfos/prestashop-nginx-scalable-vagrant-ansible/README.md

   - NGINX as reverse proxy
   - Redis as session handler for php
-  - NFS as PrestaShop common web files
+  - NFS as PrestaShop common web files storage
   - MariaDB as usual

 > Note: PrestaShop does not use php sessions instead it uses cookies.
-However in [How to make PrestaShop scale](https://devdocs.prestashop.com/1.7/scale/) official documentation they does mention Redis to store sessions so there it is.
+However, in [How to make PrestaShop scale](https://devdocs.prestashop.com/1.7/scale/) official documentation they does mention Redis to store sessions so there it is.
 If by any chance you know why please let me know.

 ### prestashop-{1,2} VMs
 These VMs have all stateless PrestaShop services.
 They contain a web server with php, and some web files.
 Services included in these VMs are: